 - Up to $1,000 for moving/storage expenses if personal property had to be moved/stored as a result of a disaster.

-- For your principal residence and its access road, if affected by an eligible disaster, assistance may be available to cover the costs of: (1) the emergency work to ensure the safety of the residents and allow repair of the principal residence; (2) the damage caused to the principal residence and in the following essential rooms: living room, kitchen, bathroom, laundry room and bedrooms permanently occupied by family members; and, (3) the repairs to the access road essential to your principal residence, to allow minimal and safe access to that residence.
+- For your principal residence, if affected by an eligible disaster, assistance may be available to cover the costs of: (1) the emergency work to ensure the safety of the residents and allow repair of the principal residence; (2) the damage caused to the principal residence and in the following essential rooms: living room, kitchen, bathroom, laundry room and bedrooms permanently occupied by family members; and, (3) the repairs to the access road essential to your principal residence, to allow minimal and safe access to that residence.

 - For essential belongings, you may obtain financial assistance for the repair or replacement.
 Total damage must be over $100.